2005-2012 Nissan Xterra

 Tools needed: Phillips screwdriver, panel tool, 8mm socket, ratchet & extension, drill and 1/8" bit

-Bass options for your Xterra
+Bass in your Nissan Xterra

 If you don't have the Rockford Fosgate system, your Xterra can certainly benefit from more bass.
 There's obviously plenty of room for a subwoofer box in the back.
 Shop our selection of bass packages to take the guesswork out of matching subs and amplifiers.